ankithathecoder/rag-qa-bot/README.md

 ## 📝 Example Interaction
 Ask a question (or 'exit'): give three important points from document

 Answer: Exploratory analysis, handling missing data, and standardizing formats.

 Ask a question (or 'exit'): are you mad?

 Answer: No, I'm not mad.

 Ask a question (or 'exit'): exit

-Thanks for using my QA bot!
+Answer: Thanks for using my QA bot!
 Bye 👋

 ---